factorial-io/write-dpxdt-configuration/README.md

 # write-dpxdt-configuration
-small python-helper to generate a set of dxpdt-test-configuration-files for a common set of urls
+small python-helper to generate a set of dpxdt-test-configuration-files for a common set of urls

 ## Installation